 Japanese Craft & Culture days

 Each year, Creative Matakana has a special design theme happening.
 In 2018 it was landscape and in 2017 we rolled out some exceptional special food events.
 In 2019 we’re holding three special days where you can learn some of the timeless arts of Japan in a gorgeous local home and garden.
 Each day will include some philosophy, and Monday and Tuesday’s classes also include a delicious Japanese-themed bento box lunch – with sake!

 subscribe above or Like us on Facebook for updates!

-Our chef for Monday and Tuesday’s Japanese craft and culture days is Migiwa Ozawa.
+Our chef for Monday’s Kintsugi day is Migiwa Ozawa.
 Migiwa moved to NZ in 1996 and in 2013 , she founded Tutu Company which focuses on liaising between the Japanese and NZ film industry and catering for film productions by providing bento boxes.
 She is also qualified as a ‘Shoku-iku’ or food education instructor.